szukalski/zooweb/content/career/deep-work.md

 ## Busyness as Proxy for Productivity

-In the absensce of clear of what it means to be productive and valuable in their jobs, many knowledge workers turn back toward an industrial indicator of productivity: doing lots of stuff in a visible manner.
+Without clarity of what it means to be productive and valuable in their jobs, many knowledge workers turn back toward an industrial indicator of productivity: doing lots of stuff in a visible manner.

 ## The 4 Disciplines of Execution